-- There was a heavy lean toward accessibility being an issue, rather than relevance or trust. - Within the category of access, there was a range of barriers including: - Tight deadlines for applications - oThe need for an advocate or support worker that was not provided - ○A lack of reach caused by service funding falling short.
+- There was a heavy lean toward accessibility being an issue, rather than relevance or trust. - Within the category of access, there was a range of barriers including: - Tight deadlines for applications - The need for an advocate or support worker that was not provided - A lack of reach caused by service funding falling short.

 These insights meant that the next steps could lean toward accessibility, to create maximum impact.
 ART helped to provide a bridge between mapping barriers and producing solutions that focused on where change could be most needed, but did not lose focus on equity.

-Repeating an ART analysis after this implementation would see whether accessibility was improved.
+Repeating an ART analysis after this implementation would be an effective way to see whether accessibility was improved by these steps.